 Preparation takes minutes and the time needed for the bread to absorb the egg mixture depends on how soft/fresh your bread is (I used soft rolls and waited approximately 8 minutes).

-Best bread to use in French toast casserole
+Best bread to use in raspberry french toast skillet

 How much sugar should I use

 The amount of sugar I used in this recipe is minimal.
 I added 2 tablespoons of muscovado sugar (for its caramel notes) into the egg mixture and a drizzle of maple syrup over the top (approx. 2 tablespoons).
 My aim was to tone down the bitterness of the cacao rather than make this dish taste sweet.
 Use a little more maple syrup for serving if you like.